Learn more about the rules and regulations for sending SMS marketing messages, so you can stay compliant while driving growth.

 Who do SMS regulations apply to?

-UK SMS regulations apply to all businesses who communicate with UK customers by text, whether those customers are individual consumers or other businesses.
+UK SMS regulations apply to all businesses that communicate with UK customers by text, whether those customers are individual consumers or other businesses.
 Marketing, promotional, transactional, and customer service messages are all covered by regulation.

 How many messages can you send a day?